ricardo-s-santos/AutoNAV/docs/docs/functions.md

 # Available Functions and Documentation

 Apart from the algorithms, several auxiliary functions are available.
-In this pages, one can find these functions and there respective documentation.
+In this page, one can find all the available functions and there respective documentation.

 ## Algorithms